mohzameer/podpdf-be/ENDPOINTS.md

 **Fields:**
 - `api_keys` (array): List of API keys, sorted by `created_at` descending (newest first).
+  - `api_key_id` (string, ULID): Unique identifier for the API key.
+Use this for revoking and tracking.
   - `api_key_prefix` (string): First 12 characters of the API key followed by `...` (for identification only).
   - `name` (string, optional): Descriptive name for the API key.
   - `is_active` (boolean): Whether the API key is active (`false` if revoked).